Apostrophes and Hyphens: Common Mistakes and How to Use Them Correctly

 4. Company Names

-Many businesses make intentional style choices with apostrophes, but technically:
+Many businesses make intentional style choices with apostrophes, but the rule for referring to a company as a singular entity still applies:

 What Is a Hyphen?

 A hyphen (-) is a punctuation mark used to join words or parts of words.
-Shorter than both the en dash (–) and em dash (—), the hyphen connects compound terms and breaks words at the end of a line of text.
+It is shorter than both the en dash (–) and the em dash, and its primary purpose is to connect compound terms and clarify meaning.

 When to Use a Hyphen